stanekTM/RX_nRF24_Stanek/README.md

 * RF channel setting.
 It is hardcoded into the firmware of RC transmitter openAVRc and Multiprotocol TX
 * Setting the maximum nominal battery voltage
 * Setting the minimum battery voltage for alarm
-* Servo and motor output selection
+* Servo and motor output selection.
   The number of channels for servos and motors is determined by the number of RC channels of the transmitter (min.
 2)
 * Setting the PWM prescaler according to the requirements and limitations of the timers/counters.
-Details in the "PWM" file
+Details in the "PWM.h" file
 * Setting the motor reaction point.
 Prevents initial rotor magnetic resistance
 * Setting the maximum motor power.
 Suitable for RC transmitters without endpoint setting
 * Brake setting